TIGHEDEV/GitHub-Administrator-Exam/index.md

  - **Automated code scanning** can use CodeQL to query code to check for vulnerabilities
  - **Secret scanning** woll look for secrets or credentials that have been commited to your code.
 By default it happens on public repos and can be configured for private repos.

+## GitHub Enterprise Support

+### Availability of Support

+- GitHub Enterprise Support:
+  - **Monday - Friday**
+  - High-level issues initial response within **8 hours**
+  - Urgent-level issues initial reponse within **8 hours**
+- GitHub Enterprise Support:
+  - Available **every day**
+  - High-level issues initial response within **4 hours**
+  - Urgent-level issues initial reponse within **30 minutes**
+- There is support for 3 different types of problems:
+  - **Account** - user locked out of their account and cannot get access to the 2FA keys.
+  - **Security** - Threat actors hacking an account.
+GitHub can provide support by rolling back damage to organisation repos and settings
+  - **Abuse** - Reponding to violations of the site's terms of service or organisational policies in GitHub social setting.
+E.g someone abusing someone through GitHub's communication features.
+Support can help ban users.

+### Creating and assigning priority to tickets

+- Types of priority for a ticket are:
+  - **Urgent** - tickets report critical system failure
+  - **High** - tickets report problems impacting business operations or critical bugs.
+  - **Normal** - tickets request account recovery or spam unflagging, report user login issues and non-critical bugs.
+  - **Low** - tickets ask general questions and submit requests for new features, purchases, training, or health checks.
+ - When creating a ticket, try to include information like the exact error message, steps to reproduce the error and any special circumstances about the discovery of the error.

+**Image of support plan comparison to be added here**